neuromorph/better-osd/README.md

 - Added support for Numeric level %, Monitors to display OSD and Box Border
 - Added support for Color+BG Color, Shadow and Orientation
 - Settings updated to include Color and Transparency options
-- Upload initial version to Gnome extensions store
+- Cleanup and upload initial version to Gnome extensions store
 - Metadata updated for Gnome 44
 - Ported for GNOME 42 + some fixes